 I love canning tomato products in these square sided jars because they give it a more professional look, and I find that the squared off sides make them easier to grab when I’m moving quickly.
 The 26 ounce size is also great from a portioning perspective.
 Reheated with a bit of milk, there’s just the right amount for two people to enjoy bigs bowls with a side of cheesy toast or garlic bread.

 Disclosure: Fillmore Container is a Food in Jars sponsor.
 Their sponsorship helps keep the site afloat.
-They provided the jars you see here and are providing the giveaway prize, both at no cost to me.
+They provided the jars you see here at no cost to me.
 All opinions expressed are entirely mine.